 For AASB 9 disclosures refer to Note 36.1 Credit risk to the financial statements including disclosure of loan asset exposures by stage of credit performance.
 Note 13 Expected credit losses to the financial statements discloses expected credit losses on loan assets by stage of credit performance.
-The FY2024 numbers presented below are calculated with reference to this information.
+The FY2025 numbers presented below are calculated with reference to this information.
 Loan assets categorised as Stage 3 in terms of AASB 9 are defined as 'credit impaired'.
 As noted, AASB 9 did not require the restatement of comparative information, and for that reason the comparative numbers in the graph below have not been restated.

-Underlying credit quality in FY2024, remains broadly unchanged relative to FY2023, with the reduction in Stage 1 & 2 Provisions, and Net Credit Losses, being the result of a more favourable forward looking economic outlook as at 31 March 2024 compared to 31 March 2023 (as disclosed in the Notes to the financial statements).
-The increase in Stage 3 Loan Assets, is the result of inflationary pressure on wages and costs in addition to the higher interest rate environment.
+Underlying credit quality in FY2025, remains broadly unchanged relative to FY2024, with the increase in Stage 1 & 2 Loan Assets Provisions (A\$1,023m as at 31 March 2025 up from \$803m as at 31 March 2024), being the result of both an increase in the portfolio size and a more uncertain and pessimistic forward-looking economic outlook as at 31 March 2025 compared to 31 March 2024 (as disclosed in the Notes to the financial statements).
+The decrease in Stage 3 Loan assets predominately reflects repayments and upgrades, assisted by increased liquidity and market competitiveness enabling opportunistic exits and a number of upgrades following improved trading performance.